Vision and Goals

 - Receiving rewards and incentives for sustainable commute modes and only being charged on the days you drive to and park on campus

-Another MoveVU Goal is for 80% of trips made on campus to be done via walking or biking, either for mid-day circulation trips or at the beginning or end of commute trips.
-In order to achieve this goal, the Transportation and Mobility office will work to make bike and scooter modes available on campus, ensure there are accessible pathways during every day and construction conditions, and improve campus infrastructure to support pedestrians and micromobility.
+Another MoveVU goal is for 80% of trips made on campus to be done via walking or biking, either for mid-day circulation trips or at the beginning or end of commute trips.
+In order to achieve this goal, the Transportation and Mobility office is working to make bike and scooter modes available on campus, to ensure there are accessible pathways during every day and construction conditions and to improve campus infrastructure to support pedestrians and micromobility.
 The university plans to develop a greenway network, building off the greenway concept foundational to FutureVU, throughout campus and a Walk and Roll Loop around the campus edge.
-This comprehensive, layered and connected mobility ecosystem is aimed at connecting neighborhoods, making campus more pedestrian and bicycle friendly and opening the campus edge to the surrounding community.
+This comprehensive, layered and connected mobility ecosystem is aimed at connecting neighborhoods, making campus more pedestrian- and bicycle-friendly and opening the campus edge to the surrounding community.

 These efforts align with FutureVU Guiding Principles of:

 - Prioritizing campus land for academic and residential buildings and green and community space